 - Every 2 years: replace the inner flapper and float valves

-A plumbing sinks are basins used to hold water for washing or shaving or whatever.
+Plumbing sinks are bowls or basins used to hold water for use in washing, shaving or whatever.
 Like most fixtures, sinks are usually made of porcelain, but I have also seen them in copper, glass, ceramic, stainless, or even fiberglass.

-All sinks have drains equipped with a P-trap.
-The P-trap is a curved piece of drain pipe directly under the sink that holds a small amount of water in it when the water is turned off.
-This small amount of water is enough to block the drain pipe so that foul smelling air from the drain system cannot come back up through sink and into the home.
+All sinks and other fixtures have drains equipped with some form of P-trap.
+The P-trap is a curved piece of drain pipe directly under the sink that retains a small amount of water in it when the water is turned off.
+This small amount of water is enough to trap and block air the drain pipe so that foul smelling air from the drain system cannot come back up through sink and into the home.

 - Look under your sink and identify the P-traps and the angle stops.